-Curriculum, methods and strategies course that includes numerous models for providing curricular and instructional methodologies and materials utilized in the education of adolescents for teaching in middle and/or secondary schools.
-The course includes a 30-hour high school field experience.
-This course is offered as needed.
-Prerequisite: Admission to major, and successful completion of EDUC 360.
-EDUC 361, EDUC 362, EDUC 363.
+Curriculum, methods and strategies course that includes numerous models for providing curricular and instructional methodologies and materials utilized in the education of adolescents for teaching in secondary schools.
+The course includes an on-site high school field experience of 30 hours as part of either this course or EDUC 368.
+This course is offered each spring semester.
+Prerequisite: Admission to major, Corequisites: EDUC 362, EDUC 368.